|Location:||Finale Ligure, Savona.|

 Please check rates and details directly with the companies in question if you need more recent info.

-The Caverna delle Arene Candide is a small cave which is closed to the public.
-We listed it because of its archaeological importance, and because there are interesting alternatives to a cave visit.
-The remains found in the cave are on display in the Museo Civico di Archeologia Ligure in Genova.
+The Caverna delle Arene Candide is a small cave, which was opened to the public a few years ago.
+We have this listing much longer because of its great archaeological importance, and because there are interesting alternatives to a cave visit.
+The remains found at the cave are on display in the Museo Civico di Archeologia Ligure in Genova.
 So this page is more or less dedicated to the display in this museum, not to the cave itself.

 At Arene Candide Cave a young male was buried during the mid-Gravettian, which was about 28,000 to 20,000 years ago, a period named after the French village La Gravette.
 It is locally called il Giovane Principe (the little prince), although there is no evidence for his status or the social structure at that time.
 This skeleton is extremely interesting.
 There is evidence that this man had spinal tuberculosis making it one of the earliest cases of this disease in Europe.
 He was obviously very sick and fragile, and still had a certains rank in his culture, which is proven by his rich offerings.